joshlong/lucene-spring-boot-starter/lucene-spring-boot-starter/README.md

-# JWT Spring Boot Starter
+# Lucene Spring Boot Starter

-This provides easy integration for a JWT login endpoint.
+This provides autoconfiguration, a new `LuceneTemplate`, and support for GraalVM native images when using Apache Lucene.